 I am currently a PhD in International Politics with a focus on French counterterrorism strategy under the supervision of Professor Edward Newman and Dr Gordon Clubb.

 I am currently a teaching assistant for the module ‘International Politics’ at the School of Politics and International Studies - University of Leeds.

 Office hours: Tuesday 12 – 2pm, 14.19 SSB.

 My doctoral thesis aims to examine the French counterterrorism strategy and its acceptance by the French public audience.
 Indeed, French case-study is under analysed within the literature on Terrorism Studies and this is the reason why I have decided to focus my doctoral thesis on the analysis of the depiction of the threat of terrorism in the French political discourses.
 The second aim of this research is to examine how the French audience received, perceived and accepted the frames and the label of war on terrorism designed by the French elites and how the normalization of exceptional powers came to a large acceptance within the French society.

 My research interests are:

 - International Politics

 - International Law

-- Bachelor of Laws (Université of Rennes 1)
+- Bachelor of Laws (Université de Rennes 1, France)